Lawmakers prep bills to bring medical supply chain back to US

 TEXAS COMPANY SAYS IT HAS CORONAVIRUS VACCINE

-Hawley is introducing a similar bill to help secure the U.S. medical supply chain and incentivize U.S. manufacturers to produce their supply within the country.
+Hawley is introducing a similar bill to help secure the U.S. medical supply chain and incentivize U.S. manufacturers to produce their supply within the country by requiring medical manufacturers to share shortage predictions to the FDA.
+It would also give the FDA leniency to take quicker action in the case of a pandemic situation and request information from drugmakers about their manufacturing capabilities.

 "The coronavirus outbreak in China has highlighted severe and longstanding weaknesses in our medical supply chain.
 This is more than unfortunate; it's a danger to public health.
 Our health officials need to know the extent of our reliance on Chinese production so they can take all necessary action to protect Americans," Hawley said in a statement.